Loky31/snips-kodi-actions/README.md

 ## Setup

 Add the application from the snips console on the for your assitant.
-:warning: Don't forget to modify the config.ini.
+<br>:warning: Don't forget to modify the config.ini.
 Eather in snips console or once the file is uploaded on ypur device.

 ## Configuration
 Modify <b>config.ini</b> to change with your ip and port.
 Moreover, you can change your favorite application for the command search movie/tv-show.<br>